mhausenblas/eksphemeral/README.md

 Next, use the 'eksp-create.sh' script to launch a throwaway cluster or 'eksp-list.sh' to view them
 ```

-Note that in order to receive mail notifications about cluster creation and destruction (optional feature), you MUST [verify](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html) both source and target email address in the Ireland region.

 Now, let's check if there are already clusters are managed by EKSphemeral: